 Now, if you are using the same music player as you used to in your old phone, then it will create a similar directory on your new device.
 All that you need to do is connect your phone to the computer and copy the files to this directory.
 The best part is that even if you do not find the right directory, you can create a new folder and your music player will be able to find all your songs.

 However, if you are using an app like Wynk, Spotify, Saavn, etc., then the songs downloaded will be saved as a part of the app data.
 These songs will not be found locally saved on your device, and you can’t copy-paste them as discussed previously.
 Since these apps are either linked to your Google account or your mobile number, your data gets synced.
 Therefore, all you need to do is sign in to the same account on your new phone, and you will get back your songs.
 You might have to download them again, but these songs will be visible in your library is greyed out format.

 - How to Remotely Control an Android Phone

 - How to Charge your Android Phone Battery Faster

 - How to Easily Share Wi-Fi Passwords on Android

 We hope that you find this information helpful and you were able to transfer data from your old Android phone to a new one.
 Transferring your data is a major concern for all smartphone users while switching to a new device.
 It would be quite inconvenient if some of your contacts, photos, or app data do not get transferred properly to your new device.

 Thankfully, Google and Android make sure that all your data gets synced to your Google Account and gets backed up on the cloud.
 Apart from that, most of the mobile manufacturers and OEMs have their own data backup tool.
-Samsung has Smart Switch, HTC has HTC Transfer Tool, LG has Mobile Switch (also known as Sender), etc. You can also use these apps if both your devices are of the same brand.
+Samsung has Smart Switch, HTC has HTC Transfer Tool & S-OFF, LG has Mobile Switch (also known as Sender), etc. You can also use these apps if both your devices are of the same brand.